-The 30-credit curriculum consists of a graduate core of eight required courses (24 credits) and one elective management course (3 credits).
-A three-credit, hands-on professional project is the capstone of the program's academic experience.
+The 31-credit curriculum consists of a graduate core of eight required courses (24 credits) and one elective management course (3 credits).
+A four-credit, hands-on professional project is the capstone of the program's academic experience.

 The graduate core provides students with a strong foundation for effective decision-making in organizations.
 The core courses are: